Real Estate Transfer Fee Common Questions - T

 No. The exemption per state law (sec.
 77.25(11), Wis.
 Stats.), only applies to conveyances from an estate (deceased individual) by will, descent or survivorship.
 Since the property is in a trust, the exemption under sec.
 77.25(9), Wis.
 Stats., can be used "from a trustee to beneficiary without actual consideration," as long as no consideration was exchanged.

-6. A daughter is quit claiming her interest in a property back to her mother who wishes to put the property into her trust.
+5. A daughter quit claiming her interest in a property back to her mother who wishes to put the property into her trust.
 Can this be done with one deed/transfer return or does it require two deeds/transfer returns?

 The daughter can deed the property directly to the mother's trust with one deed/transfer return and claim the exemption under state law (sec.
 77.25(16), Wis.
 Stats.), provided the conveyance is: 1) for no consideration, and 2) the mother is the beneficiary of the trust.
 Sec.
 77.25(16), Wis.
 Stats., applies since the conveyance to the mother (for no consideration) is exempt under sec.
 77.25(8), Wis.
 Stats.